 Covers Sept.
 18, 1851 to 3 years before the current year

-Covers all key English-language historical journals, also includes selected historical journals from major countries, state and local history journals, and a targeted selection of hundreds of journals in the social sciences and humanities.
-Also includes thousands of book and media reviews from a selection of over one hundred key journals.
-Also includes abstracts of dissertations published in these areas.
+Full text access for all key English-language historical journals, also includes selected historical journals from major countries, state and local history journals, and a targeted selection of hundreds of journals in the social sciences and humanities.
+Also includes book and media reviews and abstracts of dissertations.